pivotal/docs-platform-automation/docs/tasks.md

 !!! info "PKS CLI may be Temporarily Unavailable"
     During the backup, the PKS CLI is disabled.
     Due to the nature of the backup, some commands may not work as expected.

+??? warning "Known Issue"

+    When using the task [`backup-tkgi`][backup-tkgi] behind a proxy the values for `no_proxy` can affect the ssh (though jumpbox) tunneling.
+    When the task invokes the `bbr` CLI, an environment variable (`BOSH_ALL_PROXY`) has been set, this environment variable tries to honor the `no_proxy` settings.
+    The task's usage of the ssh tunnel requires the `no_proxy` to not be set.

+    If you experience an error, such as an SSH connection refused or connection timeout, try setting the `no_proxy: ""` as `params` on the task.

+    For example,

+    ```yaml
+    - task: backup-tkgi
+      file: platform-automation-tasks/tasks/backup-tkgi.yml
+      params:
+        no_proxy: ""
+    ```

 === "Task"
     ---excerpt--- "tasks/backup-tkgi"